INF800/whoami/about.md

 </section>

-My name is Asapanna Rakesh, you can call me Rakesh.
-I am a machine learning practitioner, developer and a research engineer with demonstrated history of working in industry scale machine learning projects.
-I love implementing machine learning algorithms and build products that matter.
+Asapanna Rakesh (he/him) is an applied research engineer specializing in machine learning and deep learning.
+He loves modelling intelligent systems, solving problems and building products that matter.
+Currently he is:

+• Sr. Research Engineer @genesys-ai
+• Revolutionizing food tourism with UFF
+• Building intelligent systems @gov-ai

-In the past I’ve been:
+In the past he was:

+• Lead engineer and Data scientist
+• Product-contributor for multiple startups
-• Core ML Engineer for India's largest geo-mapping company <br/>
+• Core ML Engineer for India's largest geo-mapping company
-• Product-contributor for multiple startups<br/>
+• Augmented reality developer for video-tech startup
-• Google AI machine learning facilitator<br/>
+• Google AI machine learning facilitator
-• Augmented reality developer for video-tech startup<br/>
-• 2019 Code-In Mentor for Tensorflow<br/>
+• 2019 Code-In Mentor for Tensorflow
-• Invited to Google office to present my startup for funding<br/>
+• Invited to Google office to fund his start-up
-• Incuabatee for a failed start-up<br/>
-• Speaker, mentor and member for multiple tech communities<br/>
-• Engineer intern at Logitech International SA<br/>
+• Engineer intern at Logitech (Bluetooth Low Energy)
-• Contributor for google/flax deep learning library in JAX<br/>
-• Freelancer, independent consultant and much more …<br/>
+• Freelancer, independent consultant and much more …

-Euphoric intersection of research, engineering and product development in the field of machine learning and data science excite me.
-I believe in open-source / democratizing machine learning and love finding meaning to equations.

-Currently I am building govai.in for affordable AI and quantum tech in India (releasing on 29th July 2022).

 Thank you for your time.
 Hope to meet you someday :)